garysweaver/irie/README.md

     query_for :some_action, is: ->(t,q) {q.where(:status_code => 'green')}

 Note that it is a proc so you can really do whatever you want with it and will have access to other things in the environment or can call another method, etc.

+You are still working with regular controllers here, so add or override methods if you want more!

+The goal of restful_json is to reduce service controller code in an intuitive way, not to be a be-all DSL, so there is no "restful_json way".

 ### Routing